First batch of coronavirus vaccine ships out from Pfizer plant for all 50 states

-The combined 189 boxes of vaccine vials are expected to arrive in all 50 states on Monday, and another 3,900 vials are expected to ship later today to US territories.
-Another 400 boxes packed with approximately 390,000 vials will ship Monday to arrive on Tuesday.
+Freight trucks carrying about 184,275 vials of vaccine departed the plant, and the combined 189 boxes of vaccine vials are expected to arrive in all 50 states on Monday.

+Another 3,900 vials are expected to ship later Sunday to United States territories, and 400 boxes packed with about 390,000 vials will ship Monday to arrive on Tuesday.
+There are five doses of vaccine per vial, according to Pfizer.
-The landmark moment in the pandemic comes after the vaccine received the US Food and Drug Administration's emergency use authorization, and in the coming days, the vaccines will be sent out to hundreds of facilities across the United States.

-"We expect 145 sites across all the states to receive the vaccine on Monday, another 425 sites on Tuesday, and the final 66 sites on Wednesday, which will complete the initial delivery of the Pfizer orders for the vaccine," said Gen. Gustave Perna, chief operating officer of the federal government's vaccine initiative Operation Warp Speed.
+The excitement surrounding the shipment even brought out small groups of cheering spectators.
+At Gerald R. Ford International Airport in Grand Rapids, Michigan, where the vaccine was loaded onto a FedEx cargo plane, Vicki Royce and her husband gathered outside the facility in celebration.

+'This is so exciting -- this is history!'
+Royce told CNN.
+'The first vaccines are going out.
+I'm like crying here.'

 The vaccine arrives at a critical moment for the US.
 Hospitalizations due to Covid-19 hit record highs for the seventh day in a row Saturday, and with the winter holidays still ahead, experts warn that the pandemic could continue to get worse before the larger public receives the vaccination.

-Experts including FDA Commissioner Dr. Stephen Hahn and members of the CDC's Advisory Committee on Immunization Practices have said they have faith in the evaluation of the vaccine.
+Experts including FDA Commissioner Dr. Stephen Hahn and members of the CDC's ACIP have said they have faith in the evaluation of the vaccine.

 American Medical Association President Dr. Susan Bailey said in a statement Saturday the biggest obstacle to the vaccine is people's willingness to be vaccinated.